Talk to a lawyer @499

 In the instance of Sec 67 and 67A of the IT Act, the guilty person will face a maximum sentence of three years in prison and a fine of rupees five lakhs, or in the event of a subsequent conviction, a maximum sentence of five years in prison and a fine of rupees ten lakhs.

-Landmark Cases Of Voyeurism
+Landmark Cases Rated To Voyeurism Crime

 Here are a few notable voyeurism instances in India: